groundhoggwp/holler-box/readme.txt

 ## Holler Box Pro

+Here's a short list of features available only in Pro:

+- Content upgrades
+- More popup designs
+- Exit detection
+- Name field for opt-ins
+- Advanced targeting filters
+- Scheduling
+- FOMO popups
+- Header banner
+- Support and updates
+- Lots more...

+Read more about what's in Pro.

+**Content Upgrades**

+Content upgrades are a proven technique to get more email subscribers.

+The way it works is by adding a link in one of your blog posts that opens a popup with a free bonus.

+Holler Box Pro makes it easy to add content upgrades.
+All you need to do is select “content upgrade” in the settings and paste the shortcode into any post or page.

+**More Popup Templates**

+Get even more popup templates for your store in Pro.
+Choose from a variety of templates to get the look you want, and get new ones as they come out.

+**Easy Digital Downloads and WooCommerce Sales Notifications**

+Easily show your site visitors a notification like: "Matt just purchased Holler Box Pro."
+This sales notification pulls the latest sale from EDD or WooCommerce.

+Also known as FOMO popups, these can increase your conversion rate by showing social proof.

 **Holler Banner**

 Holler Box Pro adds an option for a smart header banner with the same powerful user filtering.
 It works great when you have a limited time sale, or a very important announcement.